ClickHouse/clickhouse-docs/docs/en/cloud/security/security-companion-guide.md

 terminate services.
 Developers can interact with existing services.

 We provide additional security features to protect your account.
 If a login attempt looks supsicious, we will email you to ask if the attempt was valid and reset your password automatically if you tell is it was not.
-We also provide an activity log within the application to show you when user accounts, IP address lists (more on this below), or services were created, modified or terminated.
+We also provide an [Organization Activity](/docs/en/cloud/security/activity-log.md) log within the application to show you when user accounts, IP address lists (more on this below), or services were created, modified or terminated.

 ## Network Security
 - Limit database connections to known IP addresses.